ayisol/.github/profile/README.md

 # Ayisol Dev Lab

-Ayisol Dev Lab builds modern software solutions with a focus on web & mobile development, automation, and scalable systems.
+We build modern software solutions with a focus on web & mobile development, automation, and scalable systems.

 ## What we do
 - Web platforms & developer tooling